vsoch/elm-app-catalog/README.md

 Once the above works, it should be possible to change the set of appications to install to one that is general for a server, and perhaps using cloud init.

+## Branches

+Each step in development (described below) when finished is pushed to a particular branch.
+The project app is changing a lot, so this ensures that you can always go back to a particular version without needing to dig into commit history.

+ - [step1-ui-widgets](https://github.com/vsoch/elm-app-catalog/tree/step1-ui-widgets) includes through the addition of the UI Widgets to create a simple counter app.

 ## Development